People who want a massage are often confused between the different forms or types of massage.

 In the end, they tend to choose the option that they feel is the least invasive and the most comfortable.

-For this reason, the Swedish massage, which is a relaxation massage, is often the most requested.
-And while massage therapists can do their best to provide recommendations, you can have better results if you understand the fundamental differences between the two types of massage and decide for yourself what you need.
+For this reason, the Swedish massage which is in fact a relaxation massage is often the most requested massage.
+And while massage therapists can do their best to provide recommendations, you can have better results if you understand the basic differences between the two types of massage and decide for yourself what you really need.

 Swedish massage